 Here is an example:

-Alternatively, you could have asked Gary what he thought he could do better next time and support him in correcting.
+Alternatively, you could have asked Gary what he thought he could do better next time and supported him in correcting.

 The Performance Review

-If you regularly provide feedback, then your formal performance reviews will be to formally recognise good performance and identify areas for improvement and putting some development action steps in place.
+If you regularly provide feedback, then your formal performance reviews will be to formally recognise good performance and identify areas for improvement and put some development action steps in place.

 Performance reviews are about self-development, motivation and continuous improvement.
-If on the other hand, you have failed to give any feedback and not corrected behaviour, then the team member will most likely fear the performance review and possibly become defensive.
+If, on the other hand, you have failed to give any feedback and have not corrected your behaviour, then the team member will most likely fear the performance review and possibly become defensive.

 The Performance Review Process